For the recipe Vanilla Custard Tarts

 |7 ½ ml||Dr. Oetker Madagascan Vanilla Extract (1 1/2 tsp)|

 First make the pastry.
 Sift the flour into a bowl.
 Add the butter and rub into the flour until well blended and the mixture resembles fresh breadcrumbs.
-Stir in 25ml (5 tsp) caster sugar and grind over Vanilla to taste.
+Stir in 25ml (5 tsp) caster sugar.

 Add the egg yolk and mix in.
 Bring together with your hands, pressing the ingredients together to make a ball.
 Turn on to the work surface and knead gently until smooth and well combined.